stevejiachen/simpleYoutubeWeb/README.md

 # simpleYotubeWeb
-React Practice;
+simple web APP by using Youtube search API;

-webpack config setup;
+CASH OPTIMIZE: right click on the right hand-side of the video list, the video will play instantly, while in original YOUTUBE need get full page load,so a bit faster.

-create simple web by using Youtube search API;
+INSTANT SEARCH: by typing the content wanted, the content in the web will automatically refresh without hiting ENTER.